Victor Borge’s Musical Humor

 “We cannot expect you to be with us all the time, but perhaps you would be good enough to keep in touch now and again?” – Sir Thomas Beecham to a musician during a rehearsal

-(Thanks to David G for the opera analysis cartoon.)
+(Thanks to David G for opera analysis.)

 Choir members getting bored?
 Try these: